snovelli1021/snovelli-portfolio/README.md

 ## Deployment

-This app was deployed using the Heroku Buildpack for Node.js and can be seen live here: [https://snovelli-portfolio.herokuapp.com/](https://snovelli-portfolio.herokuapp.com/)
+This app was deployed using the Heroku Buildpack for Node.js and can be seen live [here.](https://snovelli-portfolio.herokuapp.com/)

 ## Accreditations: